jonathanbossenger/block-theme-course/module-01/01-Review-Block-Theme-Basics.md

 ![Image of themes directory with 'new-block-theme' directory](https://learn.wordpress.org/files/2022/10/new-block-theme.png)

-Once you've created your theme directory, your theme must have at minimum a `style.css` file and an `index.php` file.
+Once you've created your theme directory, your theme must have at minimum a `style.css` file and an `index.html` template file.

 ### style.css

-In a block theme, the `style.css` is primarily used to register the [header comment](https://developer.wordpress.org/themes/basics/main-stylesheet-style-css/#basic-structure) for your theme, which is used to display information about the theme in the Appearance -> Themes dashboard panel.
+In a block theme, the `style.css` is primarily used to register the [header comment](https://developer.wordpress.org/themes/basics/main-stylesheet-style-css/#basic-structure) for your theme, which is used to display information about the theme in the **Appearance -> Themes** dashboard panel.

 ![Theme Information](https://learn.wordpress.org/files/2022/10/base-block-theme-01.png)